This collection has access restrictions. For details, please see the restrictions.

 Maps and plats, chiefly of land in the Colleton district of South Carolina.
 Most are dated before 1805 and are of lands belonging to James Skirving, William Skirving, William Bee, and Thomas Hutchinson.

 Poems, essays, letters to the editor, and speeches by William Elliott.
 Of particular note is a description of the Battle of Port Royal.
-See also the diaries in Subseries 5.2.
+See also the diaries in Series 5.

 Arrangement: by type.

-Description of size and purchase price of Pon Pon plantation and list of slaves bought with the plantation in March 1840.
+Description of size and purchase price of Pon Pon plantation in March 1840.
 Journal of crops planted, weather, farm work done, with daily entries beginning in March 1840 and continuing in the planting season of each year through 1846.
 The book also contains memoranda of crop yields and allowance lists for several years.

 The first fifty-seven pages of this journal record observations Elliott made in Paris where he was South Carolina's commissioner to the Paris Exhibition.
 He discussed various arrangements for the Exhibition, seeing the Emperor (Napoleon III), giving a speech in French, etc. The writing is in pencil and quite difficult to read.
 The remainder of the book is given to lists of expenses, with some receipts; one page is dated February 1872; otherwise these lists are undated.